Foreign interventions by Cuba

+Cuban foreign policy was motivated by both idealism and realpolitik.
+It publicly justified its interventions into foreign conflicts for a number of reasons; to spread their revolutionary ideas, aid "liberation movements" fighting for independence, and to protect the territorial sovereignty of allied nations.
+Cuban leader Fidel Castro stated: "Our Revolution is not a revolution of millionaires.
+Instead, it is one carried out by the poor, and is one which dreams of ensuring the well-being not only of our own poor, but rather of all the poor in this world.
+And that is why we talk of internationalism."
+Cuba was the only economically lesser developed nation with extensive military intervention in Africa.
+Cuba was a strong supporter of the Organization for African Unity's emphasis on border protection and African independence.

+Following the dissolution of the Soviet Union in 1991 and facing the economic difficulties during the Special Period, Cuba continued to maintain a presence in Africa, including the service of many doctors.
 Cuban medical internationalism was a prominent feature of their interventions alongside military aspects.
 Medical internationalism consisted of four prevailing approaches: emergency response medical teams sent overseas; establishment abroad of public health systems for providing free health care for local residents; taking in foreign patients to Cuba for free treatment; and providing medical training for foreigners, to Cuba and overseas.
+All Cuban doctors overseas were volunteers.

 Background

 During the Cold War, Cuba often positioned itself internationally by providing direct military assistance to those who shared the same ideology and to resistance movements with at least 200,000 members of the Cuban Revolutionary Armed Forces (FAR) serving in foreign territories during the period.
 Cuba perceived its interventions to be a method of directly combating the international influence of the United States.
 Cuba also sought to place its troops into international conflicts in order to build combat expertise among their ranks.

 Informally, Cuba's ambitions of foreign military intervention began shortly after the Cuban Revolution in 1959, though it was officially adopted and pronounced in 1966 by Fidel Castro at the Organization of Solidarity with the People of Asia, Africa and Latin America.
 Cuba often received military and logistical assistance from the Soviet Union and Warsaw Pact nations when participating in interventionist initiatives throughout Africa and Latin America.